Aristek SystemsContact Us

 • In neuroscience, researchers from Google and Harvard have just created a very detailed brain map.
 Though it’s not a map of the entire brain yet, with this knowledge scientists can already create advanced brain-machine interfaces

 And this list goes on.
-We might be getting into a new renaissance thanks to AI.
+We might be getting into a new renaissance thanks to AI – check out all the recent statistics in a dedicated material.

 Small language models instead of LLM